-1. Pile on the A.P.
-Classes
+1. Pile on the A.P. classes

 Taking Advanced Placement classes in high school—and excelling on the official exams at the end of the course—can earn students actual credit hours at the school of their choice.
-Translation: The more A.P. classes that a high schooler can ace now, the fewer college courses you’ll have to pay for later.
+Translation: the more A.P. classes that a high schooler can ace now, the fewer college courses they’ll have to pay for later.
 “Sometimes it won’t count toward your major, but maybe it’ll count for general requirements,” says Mark Kantrowitz, a financial aid expert and the publisher of FinAid.
 “You could possibly cut a semester out of your academic career.”

 This goes without saying, but leave no stone unturned.
-Free money is no small thing, and your child may be able to score extra cash because she knows how to knit.
-(True story: It’s called the Beans for Brains Scholarship.)
-“It could have to do with your heritage, your personal interests or what it is you’re going to study,” says LearnVest Planning Services certified financial planner™ Lorrie Minor.
-Research what’s out there at Fastweb.com—and don’t forget to look for scholarships even after freshman year.
+Free money is no small thing, and your child may be able to score extra cash because they know how to knit.
+(Literally: it’s called the Beans for Brains Scholarship.)
+“It could have to do with your heritage, your personal interests or what it is you’re going to study,” says certified financial planner Lorrie Minor.
+Research what’s out there—and don’t forget to look for scholarships even after freshman year.

-3. Apply for Financial Aid
+3. Apply for financial aid

 Even if you think that a school won’t offer you financial aid, it doesn’t hurt to ask.
 You may be surprised—and you definitely won’t get anything if you don’t apply.
 This means filing a FAFSA (Free Application for Federal Student Aid) ideally in January of the year that your child will enter school.
 Communities even have FAFSA meetings for parents to help them interpret the paperwork.
 “Some of my clients have [attended FAFSA meetings] just to understand what type of financing and student aid is possible,” Minor says.
 “That’s a good thing to do a year or two in advance because sometimes you have to move assets around.

-5. Consider Graduation Rates
+5. Consider graduation rates

-6. Look for a Closer School
+6. Look for a closer school

 Some schools have adopted “no loan” financial aid policies, meaning that students receive grants instead of loans to help them attend.
 Unfortunately, these tend to be the big leagues: Yale, the University of Pennsylvania, Harvard, Princeton, Columbia and Vanderbilt, for instance.
-If your child has the chops to get accepted to one of them, you’re set.
+If your child has the chops to get accepted y one of them, you’re set.
 “Princeton University started the trend,” Kantrowitz says.
 “And the average debt at graduation for a bachelor’s degree [from Princeton] is about $7,000.”

 The more money your child can earn during the school year, the less you (or your kid) will have to borrow to cover school costs.
 However, excessive work can torpedo academic efforts.
 “People who work one to 12 hours a week have a higher bachelor degree attainment rate than people who do not work,” Kantrowitz says.
 “But if you work more than 12 hours a week, the graduation rate lowers.”
-In our opinion, however, summertime is fair game!
+In our opinion, though, summertime is fair game!

-9. Be Reasonable
+9. Be reasonable